gbuckingham89/eloquent-uuid/README.md

-# gbuckingham89/eloquent-uuid v3.0.0
+# gbuckingham89/eloquent-uuid v3.1.0

 A simple package for using UUID's with Laravel's Eloquent models.
-By including the trait on your models, they will autoamtcailly get given a time ordered UUIDv4 for their key (ID) when being persisted to the database.
+By including the trait on your models, they will automatically get given a time ordered UUIDv4 for their key (ID) when being persisted to the database.

 The current version requires Laravel 5.6 (PHP 7.1) or greater. *If you're using an older version of Laravel, please see [v1](https://github.com/gbuckingham89/eloquent-uuid/tree/1.0.1) of this package.*